-- your use of software including terminals, mobile and desktop applications provided by Paysafe; and
+- to your use of software including terminals, mobile and desktop applications provided by Paysafe; and

 INFORMATION WE MAY COLLECT FROM YOU

-We may collect and process personal and non-personal information collected from you.
+We collect and process personal and non-personal information relating to you.

 Please note that Paysafe provides services to both individual consumers and businesses and this privacy notice applies to both and should be read and interpreted accordingly.